glessard/deferred/README.md

 ### Long computations, cancellations and timeouts

 Long background computations that support cancellation and timeout can be implemented easily by using the `TBD<T>` subclass of `Deferred<T>`.
-Its constructor takes a closure whose parameter is a `Resolver`. `Resolver` allows your code be a data source of `Deferred` it's associated with, as well as monitor the state of its `Deferred`.
+Its constructor takes a closure whose parameter is a `Resolver`. `Resolver` is associated with a specific instance of `Deferred`; it allows your code to be the data source of that `Deferred` instance, as well as to monitor its state.

     func bigComputation() -> Deferred<Double>
     {